nexustech24/horoscope/README.md

 - Dropdown menu to select your birth month.
 - Input field to type your birth day.
-- Displays your zodiac sign and a related horoscope.
 - Non-resizable window for a clean and fixed UI.

 ## Horoscope Lyrics